National Society of Women Engineers

 - To encourage women engineers to attain high levels of educational and professional achievement.

 The Society of Women Engineers originated when small groups of women engineers and women engineering students began meeting independently in Boston, New York, Philadelphia and Washington, DC.
 Nearly 50 women from these groups came together on May 27, 1950, in New Jersey at Green Engineering Camp of the Cooper Union and formed the Society of Women Engineers.

 Who can join SWE?

 While most SWE members are women engineers or women engineering students located in the United States and Puerto Rico, anyone who supports the organization's objectives may apply for membership.
-SWE has members in every state as well as in more than 20 foreign countries and U.S. military locations overseas.
+SWE has members in every state as well as international countries and U.S. military locations overseas.
 U.S. citizenship is not required.
 Membership was opened to men in 1976.
 Membership grades are: Student Member, Affiliate, Associate, Member, Senior Member, Fellow, and Honorary.
 Applicants are assigned to the highest membership grade for which they are eligible.
 An application, which can be printed, completed and submitted to your section, may be accessed from the Membership area.